WoundVision Launches Mobile App for Wound Imaging, Measurement and Assessment

-INDIANAPOLIS – October 17, 2019 – WoundVision™, the manufacturer of the industry’s first long-wave infrared thermography (LWIT) solution for mitigating risk associated with hospital-acquired pressure injuries (HAPIs) and other wounds, is expanding its product offering with the debut of the Scout Mobile app.
+INDIANAPOLIS – October 17, 2019 – WoundVision™, the manufacturer of the industry’s first long-wave infrared thermography (LWIT) solution for advanced physiological documentation, is expanding its product offering with the debut of the Scout Mobile app.

 Built to streamline and simplify wound documentation, Scout Mobile is an enterprise mobile wound management app that standardizes wound photography, measurement, and assessment across the entire healthcare continuum.
 With multi-platform support for both iOS and Android smart phones and tablets, the HIPAA-compliant solution eliminates the inaccuracies of paper rulers and fulfills minimum documentation requirements while seamlessly integrating into electronic medical record (EMR) workflows.